We took a walk around Cap-Ferrat, the peninsula on the French Riviera where the rich and famous spend their vacations.

-Cap-Ferrat is located on the French Riviera between Nice and Monaco.
-Cap-Ferrat is close to Nice and you can get there by car, train or bus.
+The narrow peninsula of Cap Ferrat is located on the French Riviera, between Nice and Monaco.
+Being close to Nice it’s an easy place to get to by either car, train or bus.

-If you walk most of the loop and stop for beaches and sights you will get a whole-day walk but what would a be better way to spend a vacation day?
+Walking most of the loop and stopping for beaches and museums easily makes a whole-day walk.
+What would a be better way to spend a Riviera vacation day than that?

-You can walk either way but I am describing the route starting at Villefrance and ending at Beaulieu.
+You can walk the trail either way, but I will show it starting from Villefrance and ending at Beaulieu.

 Start: Villefrance-sur-Mer Station

-This is Villefrance-sur-Mer railway station.
-Like many stations on the French Riviera this station is right on the beach.
-If you take a train from where you are staying you start your walk here.
-And if you come by car you can park on Villefrance beach.
+This is the Villefrance-sur-Mer railway station.
+Like many stations on the French Riviera, this station is right on the beach.
+Arriving by train, you will start walking from here.
+Arriving by car, park on the Villefrance beach.

-Walk to the other end of the beach (on the right in the photo) and take the stairs next to railway line and follow the village road to Villa Ephrussi.
+Walk to the other end of the beach (the right end of the photo) and take the stairs next to the railway line to the village road to and on to Villa Ephrussi.

-If you come by bus you may start from the same village road or from the village center of Villefrance depending on which bus you are using.
+Coming by bus, you may start from the same village road or from the village center of Villefrance depending on which bus you have taken.

-However you arrive, you will soon notice that Cap-Ferrat is full of luxury villas.
+However you arrive, you will soon notice that Cap Ferrat is full of exclusive villas.
 Wonder why?

-The former king of Belgium, Leopold II, bought large areas of Cap Ferrat and built his villa (or his palace) here.
+The former king of Belgium, Leopold II, bought large areas of the peninsula and built his villa (that I would rather call a palace) here.
 Also Baroness Beatrice Ephrussi de Rothschild designed her villa on Cap Ferrat and so did many others.
-This is how it started.
+So these were the people that started it all.

-So the rich flocked to Cap-Ferrat.
+Then the rich started to flock to Cap-Ferrat from all over Europe and beyond.
 The list of artists, writers, rich and famous who have spent their vacations here is long: